Skip to content

-Overcoming failure, mistakes and setbacks in the studio
+Overcoming failure, mistakes & setbacks

-Overcoming failure, mistakes and setbacks in the studio
+Overcoming in the studio

-• What exactly is the setback?
+• What exactly is the set back?

 • What contributed to the set back?